100+ Best Fundraising Ideas for Everyone in 2024

 69. Breakfast in Bed

-Mother’s or Father’s Day brunch reservations can be hard to find, as can the ‘perfect’ gifts.
+Brunch reservations can be hard to find on Mother’s Day or Father’s Day, as can the ‘perfect’ gifts.
 With families wanting to do something extra special, set up a breakfast delivery system where donors can sign up for a delicious breakfast brought straight to their house.

 While this idea works best for locally-based organizations, it can easily be adapted.
 For example, you could partner with local restaurants, let them manage the logistics, and get a percentage of each sale.